FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/jwt-components-explained.md

 GRmIiwicm9sZXMiOlsiY2VvIl19.dee-Ke6RzR0G9avaLNRZf1GUCDfe8Zbk9L2c7yaqKME
 ```

-This may look like a lot of gibberish, but as you learn more about JWT tokens and authentication, it begins to make more sense.
+This may look like a lot of gibberish, but as you learn more about JWTs and how they are used in OAuth2 or authentication processes, it begins to make more sense.

 There are a few types of JSON Web Tokens, but I’ll focus on signed JWTs as they are the most common.
-A signed JWT token may also be called a JWS.
+A signed JWT may also be called a JWS.
 It has three parts, separated by periods.

-There’s a header, which in the case of the JWT token above, starts with `eyJhbGc`.
+There’s a header, which in the case of the JWT above, starts with `eyJhbGc`.
 Then there is a body or payload, which above starts with `eyJhdWQ`.
 Finally, there is a signature, which starts with `dee-K` in the example JWT.

 How does a JWT work?
-Let’s break this example JWT authentication token apart and dig a bit deeper.
+Let’s break this example JWT apart and dig a bit deeper.

-## The JWT Authentication Token Header Explained
+## The JWT Header Explained

 `eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCIsImtpZCI6ImY1ODg5MGQxOSJ9` is the header of the JWT.
-The authorization header contains metadata about a JWT token, including the key identifier, what algorithm was used to sign in and other information.
+The JWT header contains metadata about a JWT, including the key identifier, what algorithm was used to sign in and other information.

 If you run the above header through a base64 decoder: